signalogic/SigSRF_SDK/mediaTest_readme.md

 2) For the first example [run-time stats](#user-content-runtimestats) should show a small amount of packet loss and repair (9 packets) in the second stream.

-3) In these OpenLI examples, DER encoded packet timestamps do not increment at ptime intervals, so the above mediaMin command lines enable "analytics mode" (0xc0000 flags set in the -dN argument).
+3) In these OpenLI examples, DER encoded packet arrival timestamps do not increment at ptime intervals, so the above mediaMin command lines enable "analytics mode" (0xc0000 flags set in the -dN argument).
 In analytics mode mediaMin uses a queue balancing algorithm and command-specified ptime (the -r20 argument in the above examples) to dynamically determine packet push rates. *(Note - In both analytics and telecom modes, the pktlib and streamlib modules make use of RTP timestamps for packet repair and interstream alignment.)*

 4) The above mediaMin command lines enable [dynamic session creation](#user-content-dynamicsessioncreation) (0x1 flag in the -dN argument) and DER stream detection (0x1000 flag in the -dN argument).
 When creating sessions dynamically, or "on the fly", mediaMin looks for occurrences of unique IP/port/payload combinations, and auto-detects the codec type.
 HI3 DER stream detection, dynamic session creation, and codec auto-detection are highlighted in the mediaMin run-time screen captures below.